jannis-baum/bachelor-thesis/structure.md

 ### Background

-> > TODO: Ask Tamara about the scope of this part
+> CPIC, whatever is necessary to understand main part, phenotypes, write at the
+> end

 ## Main part

-> > - Methods (setup, should enable reader to replicate study)
+> > 1.
+Methods (setup, should enable reader to replicate study)
-> > - Results (observations w/o explanations or comments)
+> > 2.
+Results (observations w/o explanations or comments)
-> > - Discussion (interpretation, comment on results, connect to other research,
+> > 3.
+Discussion (interpretation, comment on results, connect to other
-> >   state limitations, future work)
+> >    research, state limitations, future work)

+> > 1.
+Conceptualization
+> > 2.
+Implementation
+> > 3.
+Evaluation

 ### Annotation server

 - recap introduction, this is a component of PharMe service
+- short description of how it works right now
+- max 1-1.5 pages
+- discussion and motivation in introduction

 #### Methods